muzzammil194/ManhwaClan-Scrapper/README.md

 # ManhwaClan-Scrapper

-This was a quite fun project I did to create my own Manhwa/Manga/Manhua Website, and this just only scraps from the [ManhwaClan](https://manhwaclan.com/) Website.
+This was a quite fun project I did for fun to create my own Manhwa/Manga/Manhua Website, and this just only scraps from the [ManhwaClan](https://manhwaclan.com/) Website, that's all.

 ## API Endpoints